-The Governor's budget includes additional General Fund in the amount of \$13,700 in fiscal year 2022 to fund cost increases associated with providing a 1% increment.
+The Executive Budget includes additional General Fund in the amount of \$14,200 in fiscal year 2021 and \$43,700 in fiscal year 2022 to fund cost increases associated with providing a 1% increment each year.

 In 2016, the U.S. Department of Justice issued a partial consent decree settling claims by the U.S. EPA and the Federal Trade Commission against German automaker, Volkswagen AG (VW), for misrepresentation regarding the emissions from its "clean diesel" vehicles.
 As part of the settlement, \$20,378,649 in funding was made available to Kentucky to help improve air quality and accelerate cleaner transportation options in the state.
-The Budget of the Commonwealth allows that \$8,521,700 shall be used to reimburse local school districts for 50 percent of the purchase cost to replace up to five school buses meeting necessary criteria per district. \$8,521,700 shall be transferred to the Office of Transportation Delivery to replace public transit buses meeting necessary criteria. \$3,057,700 shall be used for the purchase of light-duty, zero-emission vehicle supply equipment meeting the necessary criteria. \$278,500 may be used for administrative costs.
+The current proposal provides at least 25% of the funds to replace more than 150 school buses in areas that will lower NOx emissions in areas with non-attainment or maintenance areas for ozone of fine particulates.
+The proposal also would provide up to 20% of the funds to replace aging transit buses.
+Up to 5% of total available funds will be provided to the Cabinet for administrative costs.